cloudflare/miniflare/packages/miniflare/README.md

   Creates a new logger that logs nothing to the `console`, and always `throw`s `message`s logged at the `ERROR` level.

+### `interface QueueConsumerOptions`

+- `maxBatchSize?: number`

+  Maximum number of messages allowed in each batch.
+Defaults to `5`.

+- `maxBatchTimeout?: number`

+  Maximum number of seconds to wait for a full batch.
+If a message is sent, and this timeout elapses, a partial batch will be dispatched.
+Defaults to `1`.

+- `maxRetries?: number`

+  Maximum number of times to retry dispatching a message, if handling it throws, or it is explicitly retried.
+Defaults to `2`.

+- `deadLetterQueue?: string`

+  Name of another Queue to send a message on if it fails processing after `maxRetries`.
+If this isn't specified, failed messages will be discarded.

 ### `interface WorkerOptions`

 Options for an individual Worker/"nanoservice".
 All bindings are accessible on